How Much to Tip Your Tattoo Artist

 Conclusion

 Tipping your tattoo artist is a meaningful way to acknowledge their hard work and creativity.
 Following the general guideline of 15% to 20% is a great starting point, but consider the complexity of the tattoo, your experience, and your budget when deciding how much to give.
-Remember, your appreciation can go a long way, whether through a tip, a review, or a simple word of thanks.
-Happy inking!
+Remember, your appreciation can go a long way, whether through a tip, a review, or a simple word of thanks!

 Back to blog